vladimirpetrovski/bitrise-step-version-extractor-android/README.md

 # Get versionName and versionCode on Android

 Extracts the version name and the version code from the Android project.
 It is useful if the versionName and versionCode values are defined somewhere else.
 Therefore, this step uses a Gradle task to print these two values.
+It supports Groovy and Kotlin DSL files.

 ## How to use this Step